 The Company shall mean Britsolar Limited trading as British Solar Power.

 The Company’s obligations to The Customer are defined by the Renewable Energy Consumer Code and ensure that all work is done with all reasonable skill and care according to the timetable agreed.
-The Company will provide an itemised list of the goods to be supplied, all survey, design installation and other services to be provided, a list of services not included in the quotation which you will need to provide, a statement of taxes such as VAT, a timetable for supplying the goods and for carrying out installation work, accurate information about approvals and permissions needed for the proposed system and any grants or other financial incentives available for the work, the chance to approve site designs before the works starts, a written estimate of how the system will perform calculated according to the Renewable Energy Consumer Code.
-As members of the Renewable Energy Consumer Code scheme The Company will have appropriate insurance to cover the risks involved, copies of which are available on request.
+The Company will provide an itemised list of the goods to be supplied, all survey, design installation and other services to be provided, a list of services not included in the quotation which you will need to provide, a statement of taxes such as VAT, a timetable for supplying the goods and for carrying out installation work, accurate information about approvals and permissions needed for the proposed system and any grants or other financial incentives available for the work, the chance to approve site designs before the works starts, a written estimate of how the system will perform calculated according to the standard MCS procedure.

 Prices cover system design, supply, installation and commissioning.
 Installation work is carried out by employees of The Company and approved sub-contractors.

 Domestic installations shall take 1 or more days depending on the size of project, complexity and unforeseen delays.

 Where large installations require grid upgrades or G59 approval The Company will advise on costs.
 Acceptance must be agreed in writing by both parties before work starts.

 The company operates a fixed price policy once a final quote has been accepted excepting unexpected work.
 If unexpected work arises The Company will explain it and ask The Customer how he or she wishes to proceed.